How To Make An Omelette

 • Hi Chef Jenn:

 This was a major winner.
 I have always failed hard at omelettes in the past that I have not wanted to waste expensive eggs trying again and failing!
-But this one was literally so easy and successful that I felt like a chef myself making it.
+But this was literally so easy that I felt like a chef making it.
 I put fresh basil, mushrooms, mozzarella cheese, smoked salmon, tomatoes and green onions for the win.
 The omelette is so fluffy that it could handle all that with no issues.
 Thanks so much for the confidence booster!

 • — Kristina on August 10, 2024